-Rising through the rank of professional sports, Lieberman made significant contributions to basketball.
+Nancy Lieberman has broken ground in the sport of basketball as both a player and coach.
+Rising through the rank of professional sports, Lieberman has made significant contributions to basketball.
 Her distinguished career is one of monumental strength and motivation.
 In pursuit of becoming the greatest women's basketball player, she refused to accept anything less than the best.
-Her devotion to the sport and passion for the advancement of women athletes are a source of inspiration.
+Her devotion to the sport and passion for the advancement of women are a source of inspiration.

-In 1981, Lieberman began her professional career with the Dallas Diamonds of the Women's Professional Basketball League.
-She led the team, in 1984, to the WABA Championship and was named league MVP.
+In 1981, Lieberman was the first draft pick by the Dallas Diamonds in the first Women's Professional Basketball League (WBL).
+That year the Diamonds lost in the finals of the WBL championship.
+In 1984, she led the team to the WABA Championship and was named league MVP.

 Lieberman is recognized as the only woman to play in a men's professional sports league.
 In 1986, she played with the Springfield Fame (United States Basketball League, USBL), and in 1987, she joined the Long Island Knights (USBL).

 In 1988, Lieberman toured the world as a member of the Washington Generals, the most well-known and recognized opponents of the acclaimed Harlem Globetrotters.